-

 Figure 3. (a) GVM2200 system; (b) Gas production of three different Si/C slurries during mixing in aqueous solvent

-4. Silicon Anode Challenges 3: Poor Electrical Conductivity
+4. What Strategies Improve Silicon Anode Electrical Conductivity?

 Figure 4.
 The physical picture and test principle of the powder resistance meter (PRCD3100, IEST) and the comparative evaluation of the electrical conductivity of different carbon-coated silicon-based anode materials.